 What is drawing money to Grand Bahama

 Prime Minister Philip Davis laid out the scale during the country’s budget debate.
-He said the island had attracted more than three and a half billion dollars in investments and commitments since twenty twenty-one, spread across tourism, shipping, energy and health.
+He said the island had drawn more than three and a half billion dollars in investments and commitments since twenty twenty-one, across tourism, shipping, energy and health.

 The tourism numbers are the headline.
 Davis said visitor arrivals had risen by ninety-one percent, topping one million and making Grand Bahama the fastest-growing destination in the Bahamas.